cleentfaar/CLSlackBundle/Resources/doc/installation.md

 # Installation

-## Step 1) Get the bundle and the library
+## Step 1) Get the bundle

-First, grab the CLSlackBundle.
+First you need to get a hold of this bundle.
 There are two ways to do this:

 ### Method a) Using composer